njam/cargomedia-website/_posts/2014-03-20-puppet-passenger-integration.markdown

 To solve puppetmaster problems with handling many of concurrent SSL connections the best solution is switch from WEBrick to Apache2 as gateway for puppet agents.

-I can recommend implemented by my team the [puppet master module](https://github.com/cargomedia/puppet-packages/tree/master/modules/puppet) which uses our [passenger module](https://github.com/cargomedia/puppet-packages/tree/master/modules/passenger).
+We can recommend implemented by our team the [puppet master module](https://github.com/cargomedia/puppet-packages/tree/master/modules/puppet) which uses our [passenger module](https://github.com/cargomedia/puppet-packages/tree/master/modules/passenger).

 More details about problems with WEBrick you can find in [issue here](https://github.com/cargomedia/puppet-packages/issues/502)